 - 1 cup unfed sourdough discard straight from the refrigerator

-- butter or coconut oil to grease the pan
+- butter or vegan butter to grease the pan

 - toppings whole or chopped kalamata olives, sliced shallots, grape tomatoes, sliced bell peppers, fresh rosemary and so on

-- Combine the flour and salt in a large mixing bowl.
-Use a wire whisk or fork to combine.
+- Use a wire whisk or fork to combine the flour and salt in a large mixing bowl.

 - In a medium bowl or measuring cup, combine the yeast, sugar and warm water.
 Set aside.